-• The theory of variational inequalities (cf. Nagurney (1999, 2006)) is the methodology used to develop the modeling and algorithmic framework.
+• The theory of variational inequalities (cf. Nagurney (1999, 2006)) is the methodology used to develop the modeling and algorithmic framework in this paper.

-• Spatial price equilibrium (SPE) models were first introduced in the groundbreaking contributions of Samuelson (1952) and Takayama and Judge (1964, 1971) and are partial equilibrium models under perfect competition.
+• Spatial price equilibrium models were first introduced in the groundbreaking contributions of Samuelson (1952) and Takayama and Judge (1964, 1971) and are partial equilibrium models under perfect competition.

-• SPE models have been widely used in modeling disaster scenarios and relevant food security issues, the trade of agricultural products, and the impacts of different policy instruments.
+• Spatial price equilibrium models have been widely used in modeling disaster scenarios and relevant food security issues, the trade of agricultural products, and in the assessment of the impacts of different policy instruments.

-• Nagurney et al. (2023) developed a multicommodity international SPE model with exchange rates in which transportation through multiple intermediate countries was possible; however, the model did not include storage and imposed no capacities.
+• Nagurney et al. (2023) developed a multicommodity international spatial price equilibrium model with exchange rates in which transportation through multiple intermediate countries was possible; however, the model did not include storage and imposed no capacities.

-• Nagurney et al. (2024) constructed a multicommodity international agricultural SPE model with bounds on the production and transportation of commodities, but the model included only one period, and transportation through multiple countries was not considered.
+• Nagurney et al. (2024) constructed a multicommodity international agricultural spatial price equilibrium model with bounds on the production and transportation of commodities, but the model included only one period, and transportation through multiple countries was not considered.